Non-backtracking Graph Neural Networks: Introduction

 Next, we investigate NBA-GNN’s proficiency in node classification within SBMs and its ability to distinguish between graphs originating from the Erdős–Rényi model or the SBM, from the results of \citep{stephan2022non,bordenave2015non}.
 Unlike traditional GNNs that operate on adjacency matrices and necessitate an average degree of at least $\Omega(\log n)$, NBA-GNN demonstrates the ability to perform node classification with a substantially lower average degree bound of $\omega(1)$ and $n^{o(1)}$.
 Furthermore, the algorithm can accurately classify graphs even when the average degree remains constant.

 Finally, we empirically evaluate our NBA-GNN on the long-range graph benchmark \citep{dwivedi2022long} and transductive node classification problems \citep{sen2008collective,pei2019geom}.
-We observe that our NBA-GNN demonstrates competitive performance and even achieves state-of-the-art performance on the long-rage graph benchmark.
+We observe that our NBA-GNN demonstrates competitive performance and even achieves state-of-the-art performance on the long-range graph benchmark.
 For the node classification tasks, we demonstrate that NBA-GNN consistently improves over its conventional GNN counterpart.

-To summarize, our contributions are as follows: \begin{itemize}[leftmargin=0.2in] \item We propose NBA-GNN as a solution for the message flow redundancy problem in GNNs. \item We analyze how the NBA-GNN alleviates over-squashing and is expressive enough to recover sparse stochastic block models with an average degree of $o(\log n)$. \item We empirically verify our NBA-GNNs to show state-of-the-art performance on the long-range graph benchmark and consistently improve over the conventional GNNs across various tasks. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize}[leftmargin=0.156in] \item We propose NBA-GNN as a solution for the message flow redundancy problem in GNNs. \item We analyze how NBA-GNN alleviates over-squashing and is expressive enough to recover sparse stochastic block models with an average degree of $o(\log n)$. \item We empirically verify our NBA-GNN to show state-of-the-art performance on the long-range graph benchmark and consistently improve over the conventional GNNs for the transductive node classification tasks. \end{itemize}